~ Click on this link for today's readings ~

 I have a feeling there are probably a few folks who have dropped off the One Year Bible readings over this past few months.
 I’d like to invite you to jump back in and join us now as we’re beginning John and will soon be starting Ruth.
 These are 2 great books for you to start back up with us again!

 One thing I’ll recommend to everyone, if you have a chance this next week, is to watch the movie “The Gospel of John”.
 Have you seen it?
 It is incredibly well done.
-It was released in theaters on a limited basis a few years ago, and I was fortunate enough to have caught it in the theater.
+It was released in theaters on a limited basis a couple of years ago, and I was fortunate enough to have caught it in the theater.
 It is a 3 hour movie that goes word-for-word through the Gospel of John, based on the Good News Bible translation.
 Or, perhaps you’ll want to read the Biblical text first and then watch the movie later.
 Either way.
 I definitely recommend this film.
 You can hopefully pick it up at a video rental store.
 A friend of mine was surprised to have found it at the local supermarket little video rental section recently.
 The movie's website is at this link.

 The Gospel of John